Vasoactive intestinal peptide

 Vasoactive intestinal peptide, also known as vasoactive intestinal polypeptide or VIP, is a peptide hormone that is vasoactive in the intestine.
 VIP is a peptide of 28 amino acid residues that belongs to a glucagon/secretin superfamily, the ligand of class II G protein–coupled receptors.

-VIP is produced in many tissues of vertebrates including the gut, pancreas, and suprachiasmatic nuclei of the hypothalamus in the brain.
+VIP is produced in many tissues of vertebrates including the gut, pancreas, neocortex, and suprachiasmatic nuclei of the hypothalamus in the brain.
 VIP stimulates contractility in the heart, causes vasodilation, increases glycogenolysis, lowers arterial blood pressure and relaxes the smooth muscle of trachea, stomach and gallbladder.
 In humans, the vasoactive intestinal peptide is encoded by the VIP gene.

 VIP has a half-life (t½) in the blood of about two minutes.

 Function

-In the body
+In the digestive system

-VIP has an effect on several tissues:

 In the digestive system, VIP seems to induce smooth muscle relaxation (lower esophageal sphincter, stomach, gallbladder), stimulate secretion of water into pancreatic juice and bile, and cause inhibition of gastric acid secretion and absorption from the intestinal lumen.
 Its role in the intestine is to greatly stimulate secretion of water and electrolytes, as well as relaxation of enteric smooth muscle, dilating peripheral blood vessels, stimulating pancreatic bicarbonate secretion, and inhibiting gastrin-stimulated gastric acid secretion.
 These effects work together to increase motility.
 It also has the function of stimulating pepsinogen secretion by chief cells.
 VIP seems to be an important neuropeptide during inflammatory bowel diseases since the communication between mast cells and VIP in colitis, as in Crohn's disease, is upregulated.

+In the heart

 It is also found in the heart and has significant effects on the cardiovascular system.
 It causes coronary vasodilation as well as having a positive inotropic and chronotropic effect.
 Research is being performed to see if it may have a beneficial role in the treatment of heart failure.
-VIP provokes vaginal lubrication in normal women, doubling the total volume of lubrication produced.
+VIP provokes vaginal lubrication, doubling the total volume of lubrication produced.

 In the brain

-It is also found in the brain and some autonomic nerves:
+VIP is also found in the brain and some autonomic nerves:

 One region includes a specific area of the suprachiasmatic nuclei (SCN), the location of the 'master circadian pacemaker'.
 See SCN and circadian rhythm below.
 VIP in the pituitary helps to regulate prolactin secretion; it stimulates prolactin release in the domestic turkey.
 Additionally, the growth-hormone-releasing hormone (GH-RH) is a member of the VIP family and stimulates growth hormone secretion in the anterior pituitary gland.

+VIP is also expressed in a subtype of inhibitory interneuron in various regions of the brain.